sxs-collaboration/spectre/docs/DevGuide/Parallelization.md

 \snippet Test_AlgorithmParallel.cpp return_forward_as_tuple

 By returning the db::DataBox as a reference in a `std::tuple` we avoid any unnecessary copying of the db::DataBox.
-The second argument is an optional bool, and controls whether or not the algorithm is terminated.
-If the bool is `true` then the algorithm is terminated, by default it is `false`.
+The second argument is either an optional bool that controls whether or not the algorithm is terminated (If the bool is `true` then the algorithm is terminated, by default it is `false`) or a `Parallel::AlgorithmControl` that gives a more detailed specification for the algorithm control-flow, including flags for periodic global sync phases (see
+\ref dev_guide_parallelization_global_sync_phases).
 Here is an example of how to return a db::DataBox with the same type that is passed in and also terminate the algorithm: